tendermint/tendermint/spec/abci/apps.md

 for an application to maintain a distinct state for each, and for the states to be synchronized during `Commit`.

+### BeginBlock

+The BeginBlock request can be used to run some code at the beginning of every block.
+It also allows Tendermint to send the current block hash and header to the application, before it sends any of the transactions.

+The app should remember the latest height and header (ie. from which it has run a successful Commit) so that it can tell Tendermint where to pick up from when it restarts.
+See information on the Handshake, below.

 ### Commit

 Application state should only be persisted to disk during `Commit`.